utopia-foss/utopia/doc/getting_started/tutorial.rst

 Alright.
 With the above, you already came in touch with a lot of the features of *Utopia*.
 In this section, you will learn how to perform multiple simulations for different sets of parameters, and how you can handle them in plotting.

 Furthermore, this section will use a different model for the examples.
 This is to show that what you learned above can be applied to other models in *Utopia*, not only the ``SandPile`` model.

 The ``ForestFire`` Model
 ^^^^^^^^^^^^^^^^^^^^^^^^
 The ``ForestFire`` model uses a cellular automaton to represent a forest, where each CA cell can either be ``empty`` or a ``tree``.
 Each tree can ignite with a certain probability, which will lead to whole cluster of trees (i.e., all connected trees) burning down.
-You can find out more in the :doc:`model documentation <../models/ForestFire>`.
+You can find out more in the :ref:`model documentation <model_ForestFire>`.

 Let's dive right in and have a short test run of this model: